bnodnarb/AIRMF/_posts/map/01-03-03-application-scope.md

 - How do the technical specifications and requirements align with the AI system’s goals and objectives?

 **AI Transparency Resources:**
-- GAO-21-519SP: AI Accountability Framework for Federal Agencies & Other Entities
+- GAO-21-519SP: AI Accountability Framework for Federal Agencies & Other Entities, [URL](https://www.gao.gov/products/gao-21-519sp).
-- Assessment List for Trustworthy AI (ALTAI) - The High-Level Expert Group on AI – 2019
+- Assessment List for Trustworthy AI (ALTAI) - The High-Level Expert Group on AI – 2019.

 </details>